google/chaps-linux/README.md

 Installing Chaps
 ----------------

-To install Chaps on a Debian-based Linux system:
+To build and install Chaps on a Debian-based Linux system:

+ - Build the Chaps packages:
     - Install the prerequisites: `sudo apt-get install debhelper scons protobuf-compiler libdbus-1-dev libdbus-c++-dev libprotobuf-dev libsnappy-dev libleveldb-dev libglib2.0-dev libctemplate-dev libssl-dev libtspi-dev libpam0g-dev`
     - Ensure that the TPM is initialized and accessible (see below).
     - Build a source tree (under `chaps-<version>`) with `make src_generate`
     - Build the packages with `make package`
+ - Install the Chaps packages:
     - Install the packages with `sudo dpkg -i chaps_*_amd64.deb libchaps0_*_amd64.deb`
+        - This needs some pre-requisite packages to be installed, notably [TrouSerS](http://trousers.sourceforge.net/) (the key library that allows software access to the hardware TPM).
     - Log out and in again, so that Chaps can create a per-user token.

 Package Configuration